10DLC outbound SMS registration tips

 Describe your message content

 Provide a simple but explicit description detailing the type of content you plan on sending in your messages and how you use SMS to communicate with consumers.
+Include your brand name, what SMS is being used for, and list the type of message content sent in your description.
 Ensure that the description aligns with the selected use case type.

 Number pooling

-If you plan to register more than 49 phone numbers for this use case, you must select YES.
-Additional vetting and fees may apply.
+If you own and plan to register more than 49 Telzio phone numbers for this use case, you must select YES.
+Additional vetting and processing is required after the submitted use case is approved.

 Direct lending or loan arrangement